jmetteUni/aurora-0-he/README.md

 using MPI, where `N`is the number of MPI processes, `romsG` the executable and `aurora-0.in` the input file.
 The header file _aurora-0.h_ is not called directly but was already used in the build process.

 ## Output

+The model produces several output files.
+The most relevant one is the _roms_avg.nc_ which holds averaged values of all relevant physical quantities.
+For an inspection if it contains the espected data I would recommend to have ncview installed on the computing host, so you can check quickly if everything worked.
+For more detailed diagnostics the _roms_dia.nc_ file contains more data and more model parameters.
+The _roms_rst.nc_ file contains a full state of the model, and can be used to restart a model run from this point.

+While running the model prints a lot of useful information to the console (see [wiki](https://www.myroms.org/wiki/Standard_Output)), especially for debugging, if a run does not work as espected.
+It can be useful to save this output to a text file or something siminlar.